"Tudor is the best school. Everybody looks after each other and there is always somebody to talk to if you are having a bad day." Year 6 Child

 Emotional well-being is defined by the World Health Organisation (WHO) as 'A state of wellbeing in which the individual realises his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community'.

 At Tudor, we endeavour to create a truly inclusive ethos and environment, in which all members of our school community can contribute and where emotional wellbeing can flourish.
 We are currently working towards achieving The Healthy Young Minds in Hertfordshire Mental Health Kitemark Accreditation.
-The Mental Health Lead is Katie Reading, who is a qualified mental health first aider, the Deputy Mental Health Lead is Linda Penn and the school Governor for 'wellbeing' is Amy Wright.
+The Mental Health Lead is Katie Reading, who is a qualified mental health first aider, the Deputy Mental Health Lead is Emma Green and the school Governor for 'wellbeing' is Amy Wright.

 At Tudor, we support the emotional wellbeing of pupils in several ways.
 These include:

 - Regular 'Five ways to wellbeing' assemblies.

 - Weekly PSHE and Relationships Education lessons.